IBM/platinum-demos/docs/tech-sales-enablement-learning-to-ingest-data-into-ibm-concert-pipeline/demo-instructions.md

 <summary>4 - Create Tekton tasks</summary>

 For the QotD application, we will create a Tekton pipeline with 11 tasks.
-Many of the Concert tasks rely on using the Toolkit that comes packaged with Concert to automate SBOM generation in the correct format.
+Many of the Concert tasks rely on using the toolkit that comes packaged with Concert to automate SBOM generation in the correct format.
 (IBM Concert Toolkit v1.0.1 used)

-<inline-notification text="Note: This demo is not intended to teach Tekton concepts.
+<inline-notification text="This demo is not intended to teach Tekton concepts.
 We will configure a collection of pre-built qotd pipeline tasks."></inline-notification>

-Download (or clone) the <a href="https://github.ibm.com/ibm-concert-platinum-demos/sbom-concert-pipeline">pipeline code</a> to the local machine (the IBM github repository is internal to IBM and available for all IBMers).
+Download (or clone) the <a href="https://github.ibm.com/ibm-concert-platinum-demos/sbom-concert-pipeline">pipeline code</a> to the local machine (the IBM GitHub repository is internal to IBM and available for all IBMers).

 1. Navigate to the IBM-Concert-Platinum-Demos repo in your browser
 2. Click on the green <> Code dropdown button